timothygmitchell/Empirical_Study_of_Ensemble_Learning_Methods/README.md

 ![Figure 2](https://github.com/timothygmitchell/Empirical_Study_of_Ensemble_Learning_Methods/blob/main/HistEnsemblePerformance.png)

 For a set of *N* learners, one can prepare 2^*N* - 1 meaningful combinations -- including standalone base learners and the set of all possible ensembles.
-If one wishes to avoid ties, it is convenient to consider only the ensembles with an odd number of models.
-Then the number of combinations is (2^N - 1)/2.
-I estimated the generalization error for all (2^14 - 1)/2 simple voting ensembles prepared from the 14 base learners in Figure 1, and found that most of them did *worse* than the best base learner in the system.
+If one wishes to avoid ties, it is convenient to ignore the ensembles with an even number of models.
+Then the number of configurations is (2^N - 1)/2.
+I estimated the generalization error for all (2^14 - 1)/2 configurations of the 14 base learners in Figure 1, and found that most of them did *worse* than the best base learner in the system.

 I would like to prepare a stacked generalization model, and I would to see if the population of ensembles has a similar distribution, or if stacking protects the ensemble from error.